Azure/PSRule.Rules.Azure-quickstart/README.md

 This repository includes:

-- **Azure Templates** &mdash; Starter Azure Resource Manager (ARM) templates and parameter files.
+- **Azure Bicep deployment** &mdash; Starter Azure Bicep deployments.
-  - Use the files in the `template/` folder if you are using ARM templates to deploy resources.
+  - Use the files in the `deployments/` folder if you are using Bicep to deploy resources.
-- **Azure Bicep** &mdash; Starter Azure Bicep deployments and test files.
+- **Azure Bicep modules** &mdash; Starter Azure Bicep modules.
-  - Use the files in the `bicep/` folder if you are using Bicep deployments and modules to deploy resources.
+  - Use the files in the `modules/` folder if you are using Bicep to create reusable modules with tests.
 - **GitHub Actions** &mdash; Starter workflow for checking Azure Infrastructure as Code (IaC).
   - Use the files in the `.github/workflows/` to check your Azure IaC with GitHub Actions.
   - The `ms-analyze.yaml` file can be ignore or removed as this will not execute outside this repository.